earthly/website/blog/_posts/2022-12-05-running-Grafana-in-Docker.md

  - Docker
  - Grafana
  - Container
-excerpt: "Learn how to implement Grafana in Docker containers to add observability to your infrastructure, making debugging and performance optimization easier.
-This tutorial covers the benefits of using Grafana, how to create and configure Grafana containers, and how to manage plugins for customized monitoring and visualization."
+excerpt: Learn how to implement Grafana in Docker containers to add observability to your infrastructure, making debugging and performance optimization easier.
+Discover the benefits of using Grafana, its use cases, and how to create and configure Grafana containers with persistent storage.
 ---

 When you have a potentially complex infrastructure, adding observability helps with easier [debugging](/blog/printf-debugging) and performance optimization.